csswizardry/CSS-Guidelines/README.md

 ### Selector performance

-Whilst it is true that browsers will only ever keep getting faster at rendering CSS, efficiency is something we could do to keep an eye on.
+Whilst it is true that browsers will only ever keep getting faster at rendering CSS, efficiency is something you could do to keep an eye on.
 Short, unnested selectors, not using the universal (`*{}`) selector as the key selector, and avoiding more complex CSS3 selectors should help circumvent these problems.